-- 1. Conduct the CALM analysis ignoring income and capital taxes, and use the results to determine the interest rate vector, as per section 3, that reproduces the target amount ignoring taxes.
-A full projection of tax cash flows is added to the analysis, and a final set of interest rates is determined.
+- 1. Conduct the CALM analysis on a pre-tax basis, and use results to select the interest rate scenario (and vector) that reproduces the pre-tax GAAP policy liabilities.
+A full projection of tax cash flows is added to the analysis, and a final set of discount rates is determined.
 Under this process, the actuary iterates on one scenario.
 The actuary ensures that, by adding tax cash flows and supporting assets to the projection and the testing, the selected interest rate scenario is still appropriate, and that the net cash flow risk profile over the projection period has not materially changed. - 2.
-Establish GAAP policy liabilities ignoring income and capital taxes, and use traditional spreadsheet approaches to quantify tax cash flows, including the tax liability or asset and the discounted future tax provision (DFTP).
-These tax cash flows result from existing and future policy related temporary differences and future policy related permanent differences.
-Again, the actuary ensures that the addition of tax cash flows does not materially change the risk profile, and the discounting approach reflects the selected adverse scenario.
+Establish GAAP policy liabilities on a pre-tax basis, and use traditional spreadsheet approaches to quantify tax cash flows, including the tax liability or asset and the discounted future tax provision (DFTP).
+These tax cash flows result from visting and future policy related temporary differences and future policy related permanent differences.
+Again, the actuary ensures that the addition of tax cash flows does not materially change the risk profile, and the discounting approach reflects the spectre adverse scenario.